Kavignon/pokedex.net/docs/design.md

 ```

 ## Exposing Pokemon list through different filters
-To provide more flexibility and enhance the user experience, we can expose Pokemon data through various filters.
+We can expose Pokemon data through various filters to provide more flexibility and enhance the user experience.
 This will enable users to retrieve specific subsets of Pokemon based on different criteria.
 Here are some potential filter options:

-Get the top N% fastest, strongest, or most defensive Pokemon.
+- Get the top N% fastest, strongest, or most defensive Pokemon.
-Filter Pokemon by generations or regions (if such information is available).
+- Filter Pokemon by generations or regions (if such information is available).
-Retrieve a list of legendary Pokemon.
+- Retrieve a list of legendary Pokemon.

-By implementing these filters, we can offer users more targeted and specialized queries.
+We can offer users more targeted and specialized queries by implementing these filters.
 For example, we can introduce an API to retrieve the top 5% strongest Pokemon based on their raw attack:

 ```csharp
 [HttpGet("topstrongest")]